tfwoa/power-platform/power-platform/admin/admin-mode.md

 ## Known issues

 - After taking the environment out of admin mode, flows may not trigger as expected until caches have been cleared; this can take up to 24 hours.
+- New Tables and Columns added while in administration mode are not visible to in Power Query using the Dataverse connector until administration mode is deactivated for the Environment